spacemeshos/testnet-guide/build.md

 Follow the steps below to build the Spacemesh full node and CLI wallet directly from source code.

-Alternatively, you can also download a pre-build Linux full p2p node and CLI Wallet pre-build docker image and run them using Docker.
+Alternatively, you can also download pre-built Linux full p2p node and CLI Wallet and a pre-built docker image, and run them using Docker.
 Follow the steps in [this guide](docker.md).

 ## Building a full p2p node